dkaty123/LastTry/README.md

-# LastTry: Space-Themed Scholarship App
+# ScholarSwiper: Space-Themed Scholarship App

 LastTry is a visually engaging, space-themed scholarship app built with SwiftUI.
 It helps students discover, track, and manage scholarships, applications, and finances—all in a fun, interactive, and modern interface.